Dear MendMeShop,

 Rotator Cuff Tendinosis

 The term tendinosis refers to the non-inflammatory, degeneration, and weakening of the collagen fibers in a tendon.
 This tissue break down is often caused by repetitive stress on the fibers of the rotator cuff tendons and failure of the fibers to heal.
-In fact, the rate of tissue damage exceeds the healing process and eventually the accumulation of damage on the rotator cuff tendon is not able to heal properly.
-The collagen fibers deteriorate to a point where the once straight, strong, flexible bundle is weakened by abnormally formed fibers that look more like a mess of strands.
+If the rate of tissue damage exceeds the healing process rate, then eventually the accumulation of damage on the rotator cuff tendon is not able to heal properly.
+The collagen fibers eventually deteriorate to a point where the once straight, strong, flexible bundle is weakened by abnormally formed fibers that look more like a mess of strands.

 You may not feel any pain with tendinosis, which can lead to more damage as you continue to use the tendon.
-Since there is no inflammation either, you will not experience swelling, heat or redness.
+Since there is no inflammation either, you will not experience swelling, heat, redness or the significant pain that often accompanies inflammation.

 Rotator Cuff Tenosynovitis